toozej/sn2ssg-py/README.md

-# sn2ssg
+# sn2ssg-py
-Convert Simplenote notes to SSG-formatted Markdown files This can provide a portion of a fully-automated Simplenote note -> SSG-generated website or blogging pipeline
+Convert Simplenote notes to SSG-formatted Markdown files with Python This can provide a portion of a fully-automated Simplenote note -> SSG-generated website or blogging pipeline

 ## Usage
 ### Convert specifically-tagged Simplenote notes to SSG-formatted Markdown
-This is the primary use-case of sn2ssg, and can either be done via `make` or as part of a docker-compose project (see [docker-compose example](./docker-compose.yml))
+This is the primary use-case of sn2ssg-py, and can either be done via `make` or as part of a docker-compose project (see [docker-compose example](./docker-compose.yml))
-1. build sn2ssg Docker image
+1. build sn2ssg-py Docker image
     - `make build`
 2. set sn2ssg environment variables
     - `cp .env.sample .env`
     - edit `.env` with correct values for your setup
-3. run sn2ssg Docker image
+3. run sn2ssg-py Docker image
     - `make run`

 ### Output all notes with a specified tag to terminal